 Changes in locations where certifications are being issued or distributed.

-IAS may assess the CB or the CB’s certified customers without any or with limited time notice to the CB.
-Therefore, the CB must include in its contractual agreements with its customers, their responsibility to accept and facilitate IAS assessments of their management systems.
-Failure to accept and/or facilitate such assessments may result in suspension or withdrawal of the CB’s accreditation.
+IAS may assess the CB or the MSCB’s certified customers without any or with limited time notice to the MSCB.
+Therefore, the MSCB must include in its contractual agreements with its customers, their responsibility to accept and facilitate IAS assessments of their management systems.
+Failure to accept and/or facilitate such assessments may result in suspension or withdrawal of the MSCB’s accreditation.

 MSCBs Operating Under Special Jurisdictional/Governmental Regulations